Updated 23 July

 Guidance for on farm construction sites

 For farmers undertaking building projects, work may be able to continue if workers on-site are able to follow the latest public health guidance.
 This advice is under review and subject to change.
-Local Authority Building Control services may still do site visits to attend dangerous structures or where severe health & safety issues have been raised.
-Otherwise 'visits' may be carried out remotely.
+Local Authority Building Control services may still do site visits.

 Please find more information on health and safety and wellbeing on the dedicated NFU web pages.